kyma-incubator/connector-tools/qualtrics-event-gw/README.md

   - **applicationname** (string) - Name of the application that sends the events (in Kyma) (default "qualtrics")
   - **hmac** - supplied hmac should be validated
   - **hmac-key** (string) - shared key used to validate origin of incoming webhook calls (simple string)
-  - **kyma-eventurl** (string) - URL that incoming events will be pushed to in internal kyma format (default "http://event-bus-publish.kyma-system.svc.cluster.local:8080/v1/events")
+  - **kyma-eventurl** (string) - URL that incoming events will be pushed to, in internal kyma format (default "http://event-bus-publish.kyma-system.svc.cluster.local:8080/v1/events")
   - **log-level** (string) - log level that should be used (can be ERROR, WARN, INFO, DEBUG, TRACE).
 Trace logs full events and requests  (default "ERROR")
   - **timeout** (int) - timeout for forwarding requests to the event bus (default 2000)
   - **topic-conf** (string) - location of the topic mapper configuration file (default "conf/topic_config.json")